xiaody/react-touch-carousel/README.md

 ## Mouse support

-We provide a HOC for basic mouse support.
+We provide an HOC for basic mouse support.
 Internally it simulates touch events with the mouse events.

 ```jsx
 import touchWithMouseHOC from 'react-touch-carousel/lib/touchWithMouseHOC'